AleX77NP/Netflix-Clone/README.md

 5. Run npm install && npm start

 # Future improvements
-- I could include some ML to recommend movies and TV shows based on their list and liked videos.
+- I could include some ML to recommend movies and TV shows based on user's list and liked videos.
 - Separate Kids and Adult content.